 Overview: Patagonia R1 Regulator Fleece Pullover Hoody

-I was in the market for a grid fleece to use for climbing, skiing, and trail running and it only took a couple of quick Google searches to learn that the R1 seemed to be the holy grail of active-use fleeces.
+I was in the market for a grid fleece to use for climbing, skiing, and trail running and it only took a couple of quick Google searches to learn that the R1 might just be the holy grail of active-use fleeces.
 I had no choice but to add the R1 Pullover Hoody to my arsenal and, after countless hours of use, it has become one of my favorite pieces of activewear to date.

 Though it’s not perfect, I wholeheartedly recommend the R1 to high-intensity athletes looking to add a versatile piece of clothing to their layering system.
 Let’s dive into why in my top-to-bottom review.

-¾-Length Zipper: The Patagonia R1 Hoody features a ¾ zipper that runs down most of the fleece and stops at the waist.
+¾-Length Zipper: The R1 Hoody features a ¾ zipper that runs down most of the fleece and stops near the waist.
 This is ideal for venting when the temperature rises and also allows you to peel off the R1 and let it hang at the waist when you don’t need to wear it anymore.
 This technique may be a personal preference, but I find it to be super effective during days when the temperature fluctuates and I need to actively control my body heat.